ResponSySS/scripting-autodesk-revit-with-revitpythonshell/search_paths/README.md

 The search paths will be written to the configuration file (FIXME: link to chapter) when the *Configure Commands* dialog is closed with *Save* - clicking *Cancel* will undo any changes you made.

+The paths configured in the *Search Paths* tab are added to `sys.path` whenever an interactive shell is opened or a script is executed.